Yellow line (road marking): United Kingdom

 Double yellow lines along the edge of the carriageway indicate that waiting restrictions apply to the road (which includes the carriageway, footway and verge).
 Double yellow lines mean no waiting at any time, unless there are signs that specifically indicate seasonal restrictions.
 A driver may stop for passengers to board or alight and to load or unload (unless there are also 'loading restrictions' - see below).
 The regulation applies to all vehicles.
 The restriction applies from the centre of the carriageway to the back of the footway.

 Loading and unloading is allowed on double yellow lines at any time, unless there are additional markings indicating that there are 'loading restrictions'.
 A single short yellow stripe at regular intervals across the kerb or edge of the carriageway indicates that loading and unloading is not permitted at the times shown on accompanying black and white sign plates.
 Two short yellow stripes at regular intervals across the kerb or edge of the carriageway indicate that loading and unloading is not permitted at any time (and the sign plates may be omitted).
 Loading/unloading time may be restricted, depending upon the local authority making the restriction.
 One must not cause an obstruction to traffic or pedestrians.

 Safety issues

-It has been noted that the paint used for yellow line road markings can contain chromate pigment, which may cause urban pollution as it deteriorates.
+The paint used for yellow line road markings can contain chromate pigment, which may cause urban pollution as it deteriorates.
 Hexavalent chromium in dust can cause dermatitis ulceration on the skin, inflammation of the nasal mucosa and larynx, and lung cancer.